People Should Have Access to Justice

 NCAJ believes that people deserve the option of obtaining essential legal help from talented and trained people other than attorneys.
 The good news here is that momentum for UPL rules reform is building in many US states.
 Several have already authorized new models of legal services delivery by licensed non-lawyers.
 Utah has gone a step further than everyone else by creating a "regulatory sandbox" that allows careful experimentation with legal services models that would normally constitute unauthorized practice.

-NCAJ’s work takes multiple forms including: advocating in the states to support state UPL reform initiatives, writing about the experiences of front line advocates who are telling their stories about how their efforts to help people resolve legal problems bump up against limitations imposed by the operation of the UPL rules, investigating the impact of cease and desist letters sent to practitioners who are allegedly engaging in the unauthorized practice of law, and carrying out research into the vulnerability of UPL rules to challenge grounded in a range of constitutional and other legal claims.
+NCAJ’s work takes multiple forms including: advocating in the states to support state UPL reform initiatives, writing about the experiences of front line justice workers who are telling their stories about how their efforts to help people resolve legal problems bump up against limitations imposed by the operation of the UPL rules, investigating the impact of cease and desist letters sent to practitioners who are allegedly engaging in the unauthorized practice of law, supporting litigation as a friend of the court in a First Amendment challenge to UPL laws in New York State, and writing in The New York Times to call for changes in the law that would allow social services providers to provide legal advice to people who seek help filling out court forms intended for use by litigants without lawyers.

 The US and Global Movement for Access to Justice